MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance.md

 NetAdapterCx serializes this callback function along with the packet queue's [*EVT_PACKET_QUEUE_CANCEL*](nc-netpacketqueue-evt_packet_queue_cancel.md) and [*EVT_PACKET_QUEUE_SET_NOTIFICATION_ENABLED*](nc-netpacketqueue-evt_packet_queue_set_notification_enabled.md) callback functions.

-For more info and a diagram showing the NetAdapterCx data path polling model, see [Transferring Network Data](https://docs.microsoft.com/windows-hardware/drivers/netcx/transferring-network-data).
+For more info and a diagram showing the NetAdapterCx data path polling model, see [Transmit and receive queues](https://docs.microsoft.com/windows-hardware/drivers/netcx/transmit-and-receive-queues).
+For more info about ring buffer usage, see [Using the ring buffer](https://docs.microsoft.com/windows-hardware/drivers/netcx/using-the-ring-buffer).

 ### Transmit queue example